Earthbag Village – One Community Pod One

 Biko Casini: Sustainable Building Expert, Permaculturalist, and Journeyman Mason

-Dennis Wohlfeil: Earth Builder, Sustainable Technologies Expert, and adminstrator of TerraForm.org
+Dennis Wohlfeil: Earth Builder, Sustainable Technologies Expert, and administrator of TerraForm.org

 Doug Pratt: Solar Systems Design Engineer (see our Energy Infrastructure Hub)